usstssq/gitskills/readme.txt

-Creating a new branch is quick add simple. this is the second line.
+Creating a new branch is quick add simple. this is the third line.